 - Add visitor tracking code to your website

-- Design email and landing page templates in accordance to your brand identity
+- Design email and landing page web templates in accordance with your brand identity

 Do not rush from the start